Best Shower Heads In 2022

 11-inch shower arm lets you control the height and angle of the showerhead

 The Speakman S-2252 is a deceptive piece of bathroom hardware.
 It has the outward appearance of an old-school single setting shower but in reality, it’s one of the most versatile on the market.
 With 48 separate micronozzles that can be adjusted in multiple ways, the Icon delivers everything from a high-powered, highly concentrated stream to the gentlest mist you can imagine.
 Fashioned from solid brass and stainless steel this is likely to be a fixture (so to speak) in your bathroom for years to come.

 Resists bacterial and mineral buildup.

 48 individual shower nozzles.

 - Weight1.2 pounds

 If you were wondering where all the recognizable brand names went here’s one for you.
 The Moen S6320 Two-Function head produces one of the most compelling rainfall shower effects you’ll ever experience.
-The S6320 features the company’s self-pressurizing Immersion shower technology that focuses water more effectively than standard shower heads.
+The S6320 features the company’s self-pressurizing Immersion shower technology that focuses on the water more effectively than standard showerheads.
 The result is an all-encompassing shower experience that’s as refreshing as it is effective.
 You won’t get 2 dozen different shower effects with the S6320.
 But what you will get is the kind of shower you look forward to every time.
 Our handy guide to the best shower squeegees features more great products like this.